tahnau/immich-smart-albums/README.md

 Immich Smart Albums automates photo organization by adding matching images to albums based on search criteria.
 It:
 - Uses Immich's native metadata and smart search APIs
 - Applies local JSONPath and regex filters to image metadata
-- Works non-destructively (only adds to albums, never deletes)
+- Works non-destructively (only adds to albums, never deletes or modifies)
 - Can run via crontab for daily maintenance

 ## Features